 Your third trimester

 Your baby is almost here!
 Now that you’ve spoken with your healthcare provider to find out which pump you’re eligible for, you’re probably eager to get the pump home and into your little one’s nursery as soon as possible.
 Find out from your insurer whether or not you can get your pump before your baby is born.
-Even if you have to wait until after you've given birth, it’s a smart idea to start looking into where you’ll need to go to get your pump.
-Use Medela’s locator tool to find a list of suppliers that offer insurance-covered breast pumps, including Medela models.
+Even if you have to wait until after you’ve given birth, it’s a smart idea to start looking into where you’ll need to go to get your pump.
+Use Aeroflow Breast Pump site to find a list of suppliers that offer insurance-covered breast pumps, including FREE Medela breast pumps through insurance.